Profound Healing of Symptoms Related to a Genetic Condition ~ A QHHT Session Story by Suzanne Spooner

 When I left for Des Moines, I had a list of problems and concerns:

 Most of my physical complaints were related to a rare genetic syndrome I have called Nevoid Basal Cell Carcinoma Syndrome.
 The syndrome is caused by mutations in the PTCH (Patched) gene found on chromosome arm 9q.
 Essentially, it means that the usual systems that control cell growth do not work quite the way they should.
-The name of the syndrome comes from its most common and recognizable feature – a tendency to develop multiple basal cell skin cancers that are unrelated to sun exposure and look more like moles than typical basal cell carcinomas.
+The name of the syndrome comes from its most common and recognizable feature – a tendency to develop multiple basal cell skin cancers that are unrelated to sun exposure and look more like moles than typical basal cell carcinomas (to get more informed I also learned the case where mesothelioma explained by Asbestos exposure).
 More generally, it means that I have a variety of abnormal growths that a body would normally suppress.